 How is Stairways is Helping Us

 Members of Stairways share with us their ideas for how mental health services can be improved, and examples of innovative ways of working that they have either created or are aware of.
-We listen to these ideas as we deliver our work programme and feed them back to our Steering Group and Lead Commissioner Forum.
+We listen to and incorporate these ideas into delivery of our work programme and feed them back to our Lead Commissioner Forum.

 How You Can Get Involved